A Vulnerability in Google Chrome Could Allow for Arbitrary Code Execution – PATCH: NOW

 TECHNICAL SUMMARY:

-Multiple Vulnerabilities have been discovered in Ivanti Avalanche, the most severe of which could allow for authentication bypass.
-Details of these vulnerabilities are as follows:
+Multiple vulnerabilities have been discovered in Fortinet products, the most severe of which could allow for remote code execution.
+Details of the vulnerabilities are as follows:

-Successful exploitation could allow for a remote unauthenticated attacker to bypass authentication.
-Depending on the privileges associated with the logged-on user, an attacker could then install programs; view, change, or delete data.
-Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.
+Successful exploitation of these vulnerabilities could allow an attacker to execute remote code in the context of the system.
+Depending on the privileges associated with the system, an attacker could then install programs; view, change, or delete data.

 RECOMMENDATIONS: